Bursa-Vac (Canada)This page contains information on Bursa-Vac for veterinary use.

 Drinking Water Administration

-1. Remove all medication, sanitizers, and disinfectants from the drinking water, preferably 72 hours before vaccination, and 24 hours following vaccination.
+1. Remove all medication, sanitizers and disinfectants from the drinking water, preferably 72 hours before vaccinating and 24 hours following vaccination.

-2. Provide enough watering space so that at least two-thirds of the chickens can drink at one time.
+2. Provide enough watering space so that at least two-thirds of the birds can drink at one time.

 3. Scrub waterers thoroughly and rinse with fresh, clean water.